ACloudGuru-Resources/Course_Go_Serverless_with_a_Graph_Database/Chapter4/RESOURCES.md

 # Resources for Chapter 4

+## Understanding Rekognition
+Auto generating S3 Bucket names.
+You can use AWS::NoValue to auto generate a bucket name.

+The issue is that we quickly run into circular dependency issues… (https://aws.amazon.com/premiumsupport/knowledge-center/unable-validate-circular-dependency-cloudformation/)
+We need the bucket name at the sls deploy stage so that it can be used for the lambda permission and also added as an env variable for the node.js lambdas.

+Another alternative would be to separate the S3 bucket creation as another stack and then use the sls framework to read the bucket as an output of that stack and use that as an environemnt variable for our Lambdas, or do something similar using nested stacks.
+For this course, I've decided to keep things as simple as possible.

 ## Lab: Loading data into Neptune
 Pre requisites for loading data into Neptune - the documentation that I didnt read properly and forgot to do the 'Adding the IAM Role to an Amazon Neptune Cluster' step. https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-IAM.html